 Use quinoa as a replacement for rice, couscous, bulgur wheat or pasta.
 Or stir it pre-cooked into soups for a hearty kick.

-If you want to preserve the health benefits of these superfoods remember fish that is steamed, baked or grilled is a healthier choice than fried fish.
-For more on serving fish in your mobile catering van, It has lots of advice on serving fish as well as important food safety tips, too.
+If you want to preserve the health benefits of these superfoods remember fish that is steamed, baked or grilled is a healthier choice than fried fatty fish.
+It has lots of advice on serving fish as well as important food safety tips, too.

 Poor food safety can potentially be very harmful to customers, but also disastrous for your business.
 That’s why you need catering public liability insurance in place to complement your catering van insurance.

 The foodie press is always heralding a new superfood that you simply must add to your stock cupboard.
 Last year it was the turn of seaweed to get the must-eat treatment.

 These nutrient-dense sea vegetables are popular in Asian cuisine, and are proving popular in street food markets all over the world.
 Packing in nutrients like folic acid, vitamin K, fibre and iodine they’re delicious and boast that all-important umami flavour.
 Add them to soups and stir-fries or crush them over dishes as a seasoning in place of salt.

 In a similar way to nuts, despite their small size, seeds are packed full to bursting with vitamins, minerals, antioxidants, healthy fats, fibre and protein.
 You can use them in all manner of ways whether adding to smoothies or puddings, sprinkled over dishes or added into baking.

 Some of the most popular seeds include:

 - Chia seeds